iAmNawa/data-science-machine-learning/readme.md

 Regression is a task when a model attempts to predict continuous values.
 For example, attempting to predict the price of a house given its features is a regression task

 Attempting to predict the country a house is in given its features would be a classification task

+In statistics, regression toward (or to) the mean is the phenomenon that arises if a random variable is extreme on its first or first few measurements but closer to the mean or average on further measurements